Dom58/Alight-Coding-Challenge-BE_FE/README.md

 `cd backend` or simply run `cd Alight-Coding-Challenge-BE_FE/backend` to navigate to the Google front project for the backend codebase.

-After you navigate to the backend project/folder, follow the below steps to run backend project.
+After you navigate to the backend project/folder, follow the below steps to run the backend project.

 2. Install dependencies